MlgmXyysd/Xiaomi-BootLoader-Questionnaire/README.md

     -  Congratulations!
 All you need to do is to install [Xiaomi Community APP](https://play.google.com/store/apps/details?id=com.mi.global.bbs) 5.3.31+, and then click on "ME - Unlock bootloader - Apply for unlocking" to obtain unlocking permissions.
   - If you are trying to unlock HyperOS running on **CHINA-MAINLAND DEVICES**:
     -  If your device **IS NOT PRE-INSTALLED WITH HyperOS**: Congratulations!
 You can try using [Xiaomi-BootLoader-Bypass](https://github.com/MlgmXyysd/Xiaomi-HyperOS-BootLoader-Bypass) to bind your account.
 If you encounter `Request parameter error (10000)`, please refer to [here](https://twitter.com/realMlgmXyysd/status/1748386904050110675).
     -  Otherwise, the unlocking policy for your device follows [the regulations](https://web.vip.miui.com/page/info/mio/mio/testDetails?type=BL_BLOCK&id=-1) that apply to mainland China region.
+You have to pass the unlocking exam, achieve a community growth level of 5 or higher, complete real-name authentication, then apply for unlocking and wait for your request to be approved.

 ## 2024.02.29
 - [题目解析](https://github.com/MlgmXyysd/Xiaomi-BootLoader-Questionnaire/discussions/4#discussioncomment-8626685) [题目讨论](https://github.com/MlgmXyysd/Xiaomi-BootLoader-Questionnaire/discussions/93)